thunderbird/pulumi/docs/development.rst

 from cropping up.
 Before you submit a PR, make sure that you have installed our dev dependencies and have run Ruff against your code.

+The easiest way to do this is to use the ``dev-setup.sh`` script, which will set up pre-commit checks that automatically run these prerequisites.
+If you need to step through things manually, run:

 .. code-block:: bash

-  # You can create your own virtualenv for dev stuff, but it's also okay to reuse Pulumi's
-  source ./venv/bin/activate
-  pip install .[dev]
-  ruff format
-  ruff check --fix
+  source ./venv/bin/activate  # Activate Pulumi's virtual environment pip install .[dev]  # Install special development dependencies ruff format  # Auto-format Python code ruff check --fix  # Detect code lint problems; fix as many as possible

 If the "check" call produces errors it cannot automatically fix, you will need to fix them before submitting your PR.